UEFA Euro 2000 final: Summary

 The final took place on 2 July 2000 at De Kuip in Rotterdam in front of 48,100 spectators and was refereed by the Swedish official Anders Frisk.
 After three minutes, Totti headed wide from a Fiore corner.
 Two minutes later, Henry struck a half-volley which hit the Italy goalpost.
 Both Di Biagio and Cannavaro were booked in the first half for fouls on Henry.
 Zidane then took a free kick which he shot over the goal.

 Shortly into the second half, Zidane passed to Henry who ran with the ball but Fabio Cannavaro blocked his shot.
 Italy then made the first substitution of the match with Del Piero coming on to replace Fiore.
 In the 56th minute, Italy took the lead: Totti back-heeled the ball to Gianluca Pessotto whose cross beat both Blanc and Desailly, allowing Delvecchio to score from close range.
 Totti then found Del Piero who, under pressure from Thuram, struck his shot wide.
 Dugarry was then replaced by Wiltord whose close range shot was blocked by Toldo.
 In the 68th minute, Henry was denied a shooting opportunity by Toldo who dived at his feet to gather the ball.
 With six minutes of the match remaining, Massimo Ambrosini passed to Del Piero but his shot hit Barthez's foot.
-In the fourth minute of stoppage time, Barthez took a long free kick which was headed on by Trezeguet to Wiltord who controlled the ball with his chest before striking it through Nesta's legs.
-It crept past Toldo into the far corner to make it 1–1 and sent the match into extra time.
+In the fourth minute of stoppage time, Barthez took a long free kick which was headed on by Trezeguet to Wiltord who controlled the ball with his chest before striking it under Toldo's left pinkie.
+The strong shot was slightly touched and crept past Toldo into the far corner to make it 1–1 and sent the match into extra time.
 In the 94th minute, Toldo saved from Robert Pires, sustaining an injury to his nose in the process.
 Two minutes before the interval in the additional period, Albertini mis-controlled a pass from Cannavaro, allowing Pires to take the ball past Albertini and Cannavaro before crossing for Trezeguet who half-volleyed it into the top corner, a golden goal for France who won their second European Championship 2–1.